All Products

 Analyze imported data

-After the data is successfully ingested, you must configure parsing and detection rules to allow Security Center to analyze the logs.
+After the data is ingested, you must configure parsing and detection rules to allow Security Center to analyze the logs.

-1. Create a new integration policy
+1. Create a New Access Policy

 For more information, see Product integration.
 Create a new integration policy and configure the following parameters:

-• Standardization Method: When converting access logs into alert logs, only the "Real-time Consumption" method is supported.
+• Standardization Method: When you convert access logs into alert logs, only the Real-time Consumption method is supported.

 2. Configure threat detection rules